 WHAT IS THE BEST WAY TO WASH AND CONDITION HAIR?

 To a degree, your best washing method depends upon which type of hair you have, how much effort you’re willing to expend, and how you feel about commercial products versus DIY or minimalistic practices such as water-only washing.
 But in any case, the best way to wash is without traditional shampoo.
 Take a look at the gamut of washing methods, including co-washing here.

 Wait… what?
 You read that correctly: Shampoo is the worst way to get your hair clean, or rather, shampoo gets hair too clean for its own good while stripping away the natural oils that your scalp secretes and that most people consider “dirty.”
 To the contrary; preserving your natural oils – called sebum – is essential to keeping your hair and scalp in mint condition.

-Normal hair, wavy hair, curly hair, thick hair, thin hair, and damaged hair all will be healthiest without shampoo.
-In fact, many people experience an allergic reaction to shampoo so they’ve transitioned to a co washing method to eliminate skin irritation.
+Straight hair, wavy hair, curly hair, thick hair, thin hair, and damaged hair all will be healthiest without shampoo.
+In fact, many people experience an allergic reaction to shampoo and have transitioned to a co-washing method to eliminate skin irritation.